daos-stack/daos/docs/admin/deployment.md

 node.

-After `daos_server` instances have been started on each storage node for the first time, `daos_server storage prepare --scm-only` will set PMem storage into the necessary state for use with DAOS when run on each host.
+After `daos_server` instances have been started on each storage node for the first time, `daos_server storage prep-scm` will set PMem storage into the necessary state for use with DAOS when run on each host.
 Then `dmg storage format` formats persistent storage devices (specified in the server configuration file) on the storage nodes and writes necessary metadata before starting DAOS I/O engine processes that will operate across the fabric.